 International Child Abductions: The country is a party to the 1980 Hague Convention on the Civil Aspects of International Child Abduction.
 See the Department of State’s Annual Report on International Parental Child Abduction at https://travel.state.gov/content/travel/en/International-Parental-Child-Abduction/for-providers/legal-reports-and-data/reported-cases.html.

-The Jewish population is small.
+There is a small Jewish population in the country.
 There were no reports of anti-Semitic acts.

 Trafficking in Persons

-There were no confirmed reports that the country was a source, destination, or transit country for victims of human trafficking.
+There were no confirmed reports during the year that San Marino was a source, destination, or transit country for victims of human trafficking.

 Persons with Disabilities

 The law prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities.
 The government generally enforced these prohibitions effectively, but not all public buildings were accessible to persons with physical disabilities.

 In July parliament passed a law to promote the full participation of persons with sensory disabilities.
 An association supporting persons with disabilities complained that authorities failed to implement a 2018 law requiring publication of a list of medical equipment and devices available free to persons with disabilities.
 There were no reported cases of discrimination against persons with disabilities.